Blean Calkins

-Blean Anson Calkins (August 11, 1921 in Marshalltown, Iowa - March 16, 2003 in Muscatine, Iowa) was a sports radio broadcaster for over 30 years.
-He was President of the National Sportscasters and Sportswriters Association (NSSA) 1978-1981, and served on the NSSA Board with such contemporaries as Curt Gowdy, Chris Schenkel, Keith Jackson and Ray Scott.
+Blean Anson Calkins (August 11, 1921 – March 16, 2003) was a sports radio broadcaster for over 30 years.
+He was President of the National Sportscasters and Sportswriters Association (NSSA) from 1978 to 1981, and served on the NSSA Board with such contemporaries as Curt Gowdy, Chris Schenkel, Keith Jackson and Ray Scott.
+He was named Iowa's Sportscaster of the Year four times.

-His birth was a difficult one, the attending doctor was credited with saving his life, so he was named in honor of Dr. Blean.

 Calkins broadcast Iowa Hawkeyes basketball and football home games along with Iowa high school athletics on KWPC out of Muscatine for over 30 years.
-Calkins also did morning drive sports on album rock 99 Plus through most of the 1980s.
-Morning show host Andy Hammer dubbed it "Radio's biggest two minutes".
+Calkins also did morning drive sports on album rock 99 Plus through most of the 1980s, and sold advertising on at KFMH and KWPC.